Luc Maierhofer

+Luc Maierhofer (born 24 May 2002) is an Austrian figure skater who currently competes in the pairs discipline with Gabriella Izzo.
+Together, they are the 2025 Austrian national silver medalists and the 2024 Ice Challenge champions.

+With previous partner, Giorgia Ghedini, he is the 2023 Austrian junior national champions.

-Luc Maierhofer (born 24 May 2002) is an Austrian figure skater.
-He is the 2019 Golden Bear of Zagreb silver medalist and the 2022 Austrian national champion.
+As a singles skater, he is the 2019 Golden Bear of Zagreb silver medalist and the 2022 Austrian national champion.
 On the junior level, he is the 2016 Dragon Trophy champion, the 2016 Skate Helena silver medalist, and a two-time Austrian junior national champion (2016, 2019).

 Personal life

 Maierhofer was born 24 May 2002 in Vienna, Austria.
 His brother, Johannes Maierhofer, and half-sister Belinda Schönberger have also competed in figure skating.
+He is currently a student at the University of Innsbruck.